 When parents separate, we understand that trying to agree how often the children spend time with each parent, can be overwhelming.

-Many parents can agree a contact schedule between themselves and they can implement this into a parenting plan, but few parents realise that the agreement is not legally binding, and one parent can change the plan.
+Many parents can agree a contact schedule between themselves, and they can implement this into a parenting plan.
+However, this plan is not legally binding, and a Consent Order would be required.

 Sometimes, parents can instruct specialist child contact solicitors to negotiate a contact schedule on their behalf, which can then be drafted into an Agreed Child Arrangements Order.